 When do I need a Party Wall Surveyor or a Party Wall Agreement?

 You need to appoint a Party Wall Surveyor if your neighbour does not consent to the Party Wall Notice that you serve on them, at which point there will be a dispute that requires surveyors to make an award, sometimes called an 'agreement'.
 Most people will however, ask a surveyor to serve the initial notice for them but you can do this part yourself.

 Do I need to serve a party wall notice?

 You need to serve a party wall notice if you are excavating close to an adjoining property or doing work to an existing party wall.
-You will also have to serve notice if you want to build on the boundary line.
-The 3 sections of the Act are as follows:
+You also need to serve notice if you want to build on the boundary line.
+The 3 sections of the Party Wall etc. Act 1996 are as follows: